revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Using namespace we can group logically related code.
+- Using a namespace we can group logically related code.
 A namespace can include classes, interfaces, functions, and variables.
-- We can create a namespace in typescript using namespace keyword followed by any valid name.
+- We can create a namespace in typescript using the namespace keyword followed by any valid name.
 - For Example:

 ```ts